| |

 From 1973-77, studied at the Belgrade Academy for Theater,

 Film, Radio and Television.
-From 1985-90, leader of the
+From 1985-90, leader of the independent

-independent film group Pokret (Movement) in Belgrade.
+film group Pokret (Movement) in Belgrade.
+Collaboration

-anti-psychiatry.
 Since 1990, has lived in Berlin.
-In 1997,
+In 1997, founded the film

-founded the film production company Ohne
+production company Ohne

 Gepäck (Without Luggage).
 Films include Ah,

 jedan podanik!
 (Oh!
-A Subject! – 1989, a documentary
+A Subject!
+1989, a documentary

 about the central psychiatric madhouse in Belgrade); Jedna